Gouri030/tink-her-hack-gouri/README.md

 Database

 Firebase Firestore is used to store user data.
 Each user document contains details like name, email, destination, interest, and travel_dates.

+FUTURE SCOPE:

+### **1. AI-Powered Trip Planner (Core Feature)**

+This feature is the backbone of your platform, combining safety and planning for solo travelers.

+- **Why focus on it?** It showcases the platform's core purpose: empowering users with safe, well-planned trips tailored to their preferences.
+- **What to implement?**
+    - A simple form where users can input preferences (destination, travel style).
+    - Use the **Google Maps API** to:
+        - Suggest safe routes.
+        - Highlight safety zones on maps.
+    - Display the itinerary (e.g., stops, attractions) dynamically in the UI.
+- **Execution Time:**
+    - **Backend:** 2–3 hours (Flask route + API integration).
+    - **Frontend:** 2–3 hours (HTML, CSS, JavaScript to display results).

+### **2.Regional Slang Translation & Cultural Guidance**

+- **AI-Powered Translation Tool**
+    - Powered by NLP (Natural Language Processing), Wander Guard translates regional slang, such as Malayalam phrases, into English in real time.
+    - This feature enhances communication in unfamiliar places, breaking down language barriers.
+- Powered by NLP (Natural Language Processing), Wander Guard translates regional slang, such as Malayalam phrases, into English in real time.
+- This feature enhances communication in unfamiliar places, breaking down language barriers.
+- **Cultural Assistant**
+    - The platform provides etiquette tips and insights into local customs to help travelers navigate different cultures with confidence.
+- The platform provides etiquette tips and insights into local customs to help travelers navigate different cultures with confidence.

 # Screenshots (Add at least 3)
 ![Screenshot1](Add screenshot 1 here with proper name)